European regulators have approved a new regulation that could block teenagers from using social media.

 The new regulations are part of changes to data protection in Europe and they are expected to come into force in 2017.

-The new laws will basically make it illegal for anyone under the age of 16 to use social media without parental consent, which would apply to services like Snapchat, Instagram, Facebook and more.
+The new laws will basically make it illegal for anyone under the age of 16 to use social media without parental consent, which would apply to services like Snapchat, Instagram, Facebook, and more.
+This move is part of a broader effort to enhance data protection and privacy for minors, ensuring that their personal information is not exploited or mishandled by social media companies.

-The laws could vary by country, each of the 28 member states of the European Union will be able to choose an age limit between 13 and 16 years for the law.
+The laws could vary by country, as each of the 28 member states of the European Union will be able to choose an age limit between 13 and 16 years for the law.
+This flexibility allows countries to tailor the regulations to their specific cultural and social contexts.
+For instance, a country with a more conservative approach to internet usage might opt for the higher age limit, while others might choose the lower end of the spectrum.

 Latest Geeky Gadgets Deals